Rubén Blades: 1970s–1980s

-In 1982, Blades got his first acting role, in The Last Fight, portraying a singer-turned-boxer vying for a championship against a fighter who was played by real-life world-champion boxer Salvador Sánchez.
+In 1982 Blades got his first acting role, in The Last Fight, portraying a singer-turned-boxer vying for a championship against a fighter who was played by real-life world-champion boxer Salvador Sánchez.
 In 1984, he released Buscando América, and in 1985, Blades gained widespread recognition as co-writer and star of the independent film Crossover Dreams as a New York salsa singer willing to do anything to break into the mainstream.
 Blades also began his career in films scoring music for soundtracks.
 Also in 1985, he earned a master's degree in international law from Harvard Law School.
 He was the subject of Robert Mugge's documentary The Return of Rubén Blades, which debuted at that year's Denver Film Festival.
 He also recorded a segment for the 60 Minutes television program, interviewed by Morley Safer.

 In 1984, Blades left Fania, and signed with Elektra, although Fania continued to release recordings compiled from their archives for some years afterwards.
-Blades assembled a top-notch band (known variously as Seis del Solar or Son del Solar) and began touring and recording with them.
+Blades assembled a band (known variously as Seis del Solar or Son del Solar) and began touring and recording with them.
 His first album with them, Escenas, included a duet with Linda Ronstadt (1985), won Blades his first Grammy Award, for Best Tropical Latin Album.
 He then recorded the album Agua de Luna, based on the short stories of writer Gabriel García Márquez, in 1987.
-The next year he released the English-language collaboration Nothing But the Truth, with rock artists Sting, Elvis Costello, and Lou Reed whose song "The Hit" aka its main chorus "Don't Double Cross the Ones You Love", appeared in the opening and closing credits of Sidney Lumet's 1990 crime drama film Q & A; also in 1988 he released the more traditionally salsa Antecedente, again with Seis del Solar, which again won a Grammy Award.
+The next year he released the English-language collaboration Nothing but the Truth, with rock artists Sting, Elvis Costello, and Lou Reed whose song "The Hit" aka its main chorus "Don't Double Cross the Ones You Love", appeared in the opening and closing credits of Sidney Lumet's 1990 crime drama film Q & A; also in 1988 he released the more traditionally salsa Antecedente, again with Seis del Solar, which again won a Grammy Award.